 Aung San Suu Kyi is an activist and political opposition leader from Burma.
 She led a nonviolent movement for democracy in her home country and spent 15 years in custody for doing so.
 Suu Kyi was awarded the Nobel Peace Prize in 1991.

-Condoleezza Rice was the first African American woman to ever serve as the national security adviser to the United States – and as U.S. Secretary of State.
-Rice also was the first woman and first African American provost at Stanford University.
+Condoleezza Rice is the first African-American woman to ever serve as the national security adviser to the United States – and as U.S. Secretary of State.
+Rice also is the first woman and first African-American provost at Stanford University.

-Susan B. Anthony was a civil rights activist in the women’s suffrage movement.
+Susan B. Anthony was a civil rights activist who fought for women’s voting rights (which become part of the U.S. Constitution in 1920).
 Anthony co-founded the National Woman Suffrage Association and also spoke out against slavery.